-Vitamin B12 deficiency classically presents with megaloblastic anaemia, but can also present with peripheral neuropathy and neuropsychiatric complaints.
+Vitamin B12 deficiency classically presents with megaloblastic anaemia, but can also present with neurological and neuropsychiatric complaints.

 Older people, patients with chronic malabsorption, patients with a history of gastric resection or bypass, and those taking certain medicines (metformin, proton-pump inhibitors) are at risk.

 Early diagnosis is critical in preventing and halting the progression of neurological disorders such as peripheral neuropathy, sub-acute combined degeneration of the spinal cord, and dementia.

 Methylmalonic acid and homocysteine levels may help to diagnose vitamin B12 deficiency at an early, asymptomatic state.

 Treatment with high-dose oral vitamin B12 therapy may be as effective as intramuscular vitamin B12 therapy.

 The likelihood of vitamin B12 deficiency can be defined according to the serum vitamin B12 level as follows: <148 picomols/L (<200 picograms/mL) indicates probable deficiency; 148 to 258 picomols/L (201-350 picograms/mL) indicates possible deficiency; and >258 picomols/L (>350 picograms/mL) indicates that deficiency is unlikely.